MrLightgun/MiSTerSindenDriver/README.md

 On the script so that the system can run it, and then run it like this "./Install_MrFusion.sh" or "./Install_MOnSieur.sh"

 There are multiple steps for getting lightguns to work in MiSTer, if you find the lightgun not working, just make sure you go through all these steps:
-1) Run the lightgun driver, recommed manually running:
+1) Run the lightgun driver.

+Go to scripts on the MiSTer main menu, select "LightgunStart-Default"

+Or on the console you can manually do:
-/media/fat/Lightgun/./LightgunDriver joystick lowresource
+/media/fat/Lightgun/./LightgunDriver joystick

 or (medium resource)
 /media/fat/Lightgun/./LightgunDriver joystick mediumresource

-or (full resource)
+or (low resource)

-/media/fat/Lightgun/./LightgunDriver joystick
+/media/fat/Lightgun/./LightgunDriver joystick lowresource

-but you can also run it from the scripts menu on the MiSTer (currently not working on the MrFusion build).
 (On MOnSieur it would be /home/alarm/Lightgun/./LightgunDriver joystick lowresource) Check all the startup messages that there is no errors.